smiosoft/development-guide/src/cpp/README.md

 ### CPP_FORM1: _Prefer spaces and indent 2 spaces at a time_

-Spaces are preferred to allow consistent alignment columns cross-platform.
+Spaces are preferred to allow consistent alignment across different environments.

 ### CPP_FORM2: _Prefer to align related code chunks with the least amount of indents_